john-s-butler-dit/Statistics-for-Data-Analytics/README.md

-## Probability and Statistics  Website
+## Statistics for Data Analytics Website

-This is a temporary website for Probability and Statistical Inference in TU Dublin
+This is a temporary website for Statistics for Data Analytics in TU Dublin